2026 Endorsements | CFE PAC

 Maria Peterson is running for the Illinois House of Representatives in District 52.
 In 2024, she challenged the Republican incumbent Martin McLaughlin and lost by just 47 votes.
 This close contest demonstrates that District 52 is ready for change and Maria is the candidate who can deliver it.
 She is running so families can afford to stay in their homes, breathe clean air, send their children to safe schools, and build the secure future they’ve worked so hard to achieve.
 She has an opponent in the Democratic primary on March 17.
 Peterson is non-religious.

 Delia Ramirez is running for re-election to Congress in Illinois’ 3rd District.
-She has served in Congress since 2023 and has two Democratic opponents in the primary on March 17.
+She has served in Congress since 2023 and is unopposed in the primary on March 17.
 Ramirez was the first and is the only Latina Congresswoman in the Midwest.
 She is an accomplished social service director, community leader, and coalition builder who has dedicated her life and career advocating for working families.
 She is a member of the Congressional Freethought Caucus.
 Ramirez is a Christian and an ally of our community.

 Kevin Ryan is running for the U.S. Senate for Illinois.
 With the retirement of Democratic incumbent Dick Durban, there are 12 candidates seeking the Democratic nomination in the March 17 primary.
 Ryan is a former Chicago Public Schools teacher and a U.S. Marine Corps veteran who served in Afghanistan.
 After his service, he worked in Washington DC and earned a graduate degree in national security from Georgetown University.
 Ryan was raised Catholic and is now an agnostic.